 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

-Two years after graduation, a large majority of people with a bachelor’s degree in sales and marketing were in employment.
+Three years after graduation, a large majority of people with a bachelor’s degree in sales and marketing were in employment.
 Quite a few were overseas, while the percentage of people that were in further study was low compared to other occupations.
-The median salary was around $43,900 two years after graduation.
+The median salary was around $62,000 three years after graduation.